powerhome/oss-guide/docs/contributing/contributing.md

 Some projects require you to sign a Contributors License Agreement (CLA) before the contribution will be accepted.
 When this happens, you will need to get approval from the SDRB.

-Most CLAs contain terms that we are okay signing.
-So don't be worried about asking.
+Most CLAs contain terms that we are okay signing, so don't be worried about asking.
 Once in a while we see something in a CLA that we don't wish to agree with.
-In those cases we'll tell you not to sign the CLA; and thus preventing you from completing the pull request.
-This is rare, but it does happen.
+In those cases we'll tell you not to sign the CLA; and thus prevent you from completing the pull request.
+This is rare, but it may happen.
 It's better that we block your contribution than you sign something we didn't authorize you to sign.
 We'll then work with you to help identify other ways of accomplishing your open source goals.

+If a corporate CLA is required in place of or in addition to an individual CLA, a member of the SDRB must sign this; employees other than members of the SDRB are not authorized to sign CLAs in Power's name.

 ## Step 4: Review your Contributions

 Although this should be obvious, let's take this moment to remind you:
 * We can only contribute code that we have the right to contribute.
-If you have any reason to think you are contributing code that we shouldn't contribute, open a Jira ticket with the SDRB and let's clarify things first.
+If you have any reason to think you are contributing code that we shouldn't contribute, open a ticket with the SDRB and let's clarify things first.
 * Don't contribute code that exposes sensitive or proprietary information.
 This includes code (or documentation) with links to servers that external developers can't get to.
 * Don't contribute sub-par code.
 Your contributions are a reflection of your development skills.
 We'd rather take the time and get another set of eyes and do a proper code review.
 It's our reputation too.

 Once in a while we're reminded that it's better if you think things through first.
 Most of the time, a code contribution to an open source project is a normal and inconsequential task.
-But sometimes its more than that.
-If you are working on something that is quite consequential, and you have any reason to wonder if you should make this contribution, open a Jira ticket and ask us for help.
+But sometimes it's more than that.
+If you are working on something that is quite consequential, and you have any reason to wonder if you should make this contribution, open a ticket and ask us for help.

 ## Step 5: Review the Project

-If the project you seek to contribute to has many unanswered issue and many untouched pull requests, you probably have a dead project.
+If the project you seek to contribute to has many unanswered issues and many untouched pull requests, you probably have a dead project.
 Contributing to it will do you little good.
 Moreover, if you are contributing to it, presumably we're using this code; yet it's not supported by an active community.
 Maybe we're better off finding an alternative, or in some cases we might have to ressurect the project and support it ourselves.
-Feel free to open a Jira ticket with the SDRB and we can help you work through this.
+Feel free to open a ticket with the SDRB and we can help you work through this.

 ## In Summary